vzakharov/finn/guides/mission_improbable/05_ethics.md

 If you don’t *know* the result of your work, it may feel less compromising – but this is a slippery slope and a personal call.
 Some support tasks are so far down the chain you can tell yourself, “I’m just doing X, what others do with it is on them.”

+> **“Need-to-know can become a shield: convince yourself (and others) that you don’t need to know what’s in those crates.”**

 For example, if you’re a radio operator asked to relay a coded message, you might not know it’s the order for a lethal strike.
 You did your job, you can sleep at night (maybe).
 However, if you are aware and that awareness gnaws at you, *manufacture ignorance*.

 Perhaps you don’t read that part of the report too closely, or you avoid asking what the convoy you’re scheduled to drive is carrying.
 Morally, willful ignorance is iffy – but in a war zone, sanity sometimes demands narrowing your focus.